vlad-oles/dgh/README.md

 The distance is estimated from above by solving its parametric relaxation whose solutions are guaranteed to deliver $d_\text{GH}(X, Y)$ for sufficiently large value of the parameter $c$.
 The quadratic relaxation with affine constraints is solved using the Frank–Wolfe algorithm in $O(n^3)$ time per its iteration, where $n = \max\{|X|, |Y|\}$ is the number of points in the larger space.
 Even if the algorithm fails to find $d_\text{GH}(X, Y)$ exactly, the resulting solution provides its upper bound.

-A manuscript describing the underlying theory is currently in preparation.
+A detailed description of the relaxation, its optimality guarantees and optimization landscape, and the approach to solving it can be found in [Computing the Gromov–Hausdorff distance using first-order methods](https://arxiv.org/pdf/2307.13660.pdf).

 ## Quickstart